wp-plugins/rift-raid-progress-widget/readme.txt

 An easy way to show your raid progress in rift on your wordpress page.

 Features:
-- Generates images on the fly from the base image.
+	1. Generates images on the fly from the base image.
-- Easy to use.
+	2. Easy to use.
-- Images can be modified.
+	3. Images can be modified.
-- Tooltip popups with the raid progress.
+	4. Tooltip popups with the raid progress.

 Todo:
-- Only update images that need to be.
+	1. Only update images that need to be.
-- Selected what bosses you have killed instead of assuming normal kill order.
+	2. Selected what bosses you have killed instead of assuming normal kill order.
-- Check bounds of numbers entered in settings.
+	3. Check bounds of numbers entered in settings.

 == Installation ==
+Important!
-## Needs the php gd library with libpng
+1.Needs the php gd library with libpng
-## Needs at least php5.3
+2.Needs at least php5.3

 You'll need to set a font file for the plugin to use.
 You have 2 options, either use one of the system fonts or upload your own with the plugin.